UMass-LIDS/Loki/README.md

 ## Loki

-Loki is a model serving system for ML model pipelines.
-This artifact contains the system implementation as well as the simulator used to conduct experiments for the ACM HPDC 2024 paper, Loki: A System for Serving ML Inference Pipelines with Hardware and Accuracy Scaling (please see below for reference).
+Loki is a model serving system for machine learning model pipelines.
+This artifact contains the system implementation as well as the simulator used to conduct experiments for the ACM HPDC 2024 paper, *Loki: A System for Serving ML Inference Pipelines with Hardware and Accuracy Scaling* (please see below for reference).

 ## Downloading